februu/moonglade-cms/README.md

 - [x] add ability to edit static sites
 - [ ] add ability to clone sites from admin panel
+- [ ] add option to manage the sections from UI
+- [ ] add support for Nginx (write a tutorial, provide a simple config)

 ---